 There are a number of reasons a business owner should seriously consider purchasing Group Disability Insurance.
 According to the 1985 Commissioner’s Individual Disability Table A, 50 percent of Americans will become disabled for 90 days or more between the ages of 35 and 65.
 There is a good chance that some of your employees will deal with a temporary or permanent disability during the course of their careers.
-As a business owner, you need to take preventative measures for when something like this occurs in order to minimize the financial risk to your business and company.
+As a business owner, you should consider offering disability coverage for when something like this occurs in order to minimize the financial risk to your employees.

 From the perspective of your employees, it is important for you to offer disability insurance to protect them from the risk of losing financial stability in the event of an accident, injury, or illness.
-Not only does disability insurance protect your employees, it also gives your business the financial and temporal margin you may need in order to react to an employee’s disability.
+Not only does disability insurance protect your employees, it also gives your business the financial margin to retain a key employee even though he or she may be temporarily unable to add measurable value to the company.
 In this way, disability insurance is really a win-win for both the employer and the employees.

-In addition to the many benefits Group Disability Insurance can serve your company in the form of minimizing financial risk, offering disability insurance can also be a part of an employee-benefits package to attract great talent.
+In addition to the many benefits Group Disability Insurance can serve your employees in the form of minimizing financial risk, offering disability insurance can also be a part of an employee benefits package to attract great talent.
 These days, employees are becoming more and more aware of the kinds of benefits that employers are offering.
 In order to be a competitive player for talent, you should consider offering Group Disability Insurance as a part of your benefits package.

 Moreover, non-statutory states require employers to provide temporary disability insurance to their employees.
 Besides being simply a good financial decision, Group Disability Insurance may very well be a necessity depending on which state you are currently conducting your business in.

 What is the difference between Group and Individual Disability Insurance?